glat/MultiLinter/README.md

 ```

 #### Advanced
-You can modify behaviour of MultiLinter, enable or disable integrated linters or add new ones by changing its json configuration.
+You can modify behaviour of MultiLinter, enable or disable preconfigured linters or add new ones by changing its json configuration.

 Json config file is a list of linters which overrides the default config (see config.json in repository for the base one).